Not Going Out: Series 1–7: Docklands era

 The third series sees Lee trying to pursue Lucy.
 Usually encouraged by Barbara, he invariably ends up making things worse for himself.
 We also witness Lucy questioning her sexuality, which worries Lee.
 Daisy also becomes more of a fixture in series three.
 In the last episode, Lucy is about to marry Pavlov, a mechanic, so he can stay in the country.
 However, she realises that she's made a mistake, and Lee gets Barbara to marry Pavlov instead; the last scene is of them driving off together for their honeymoon in India.
 Barbara is seen back in the flat, wanting to go off with Lee's dad, Frank, who is seen in the last episode, which was broadcast as a Christmas Special on 23 December 2009.
 Lucy and Lee kiss under the mistletoe.

 A fourth series of six episodes was filmed from late September to early November 2010.
 Miranda Hart did not return as Barbara, as filming of the second series of her own sitcom Miranda was also taking place.
 The series began airing on 6 January 2011.
 The series sees Lee and Tim thrown into a drugs deal after Tim accidentally takes someone else's coat in a nightclub, Lee and Tim discovering that either one of them could have a long-lost daughter, Lee accidentally agreeing to let a porn film be shot in his and Lucy's flat, Lee having to organise a fireworks display and return an elderly woman to her son, and Tim and Lucy's parents' rough patch in their 40-year marriage.
 The series finishes with a near death experience for Lee, who later organises a date with Lucy.

 The fifth series, consisting of six episodes, was filmed between November and 22 December 2011 and aired on BBC One from 13 April 2012.
-A short Children in Need special featuring Sir Terry Wogan followed later in 2012 which was filmed in the recording block for series 6.
+A short Children in Need special featuring Terry Wogan followed later in 2012 which was filmed in the recording block for series 6.

 The sixth series began airing on 5 April and ended on 31 May 2013.
 This was the first series since the departure of Tim.
 In this series, Lucy accidentally kills two rabbits.
 Other episodes show Lee, Lucy and Daisy ending up stuck in a ski lift with a heavily pregnant woman, Lee getting stalked, Lucy and Lee hosting a children's party, and the main characters find themselves in another of Frank's schemes as he deliberately sinks a boat for insurance purposes.
 A Christmas special aired on 24 December 2013, with Mack's real-life son making a cameo appearance as a ghost.